microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks_stack_hci/aks_hci_gitops_helm/_index.md

     ![Existing Azure Arc-enabled Kubernetes cluster](./02.png)

-* [Install or update Azure PowerShell modules](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-5.6.0).
+* [Install or update Azure PowerShell modules](https://docs.microsoft.com/powershell/azure/install-az-ps?view=azps-5.6.0).
 Use the below command to check your current installed version.

   ```PowerShell
   Get-InstalledModule -Name Az -AllVersions | select Name,Version
   ```

-  > **Note: This guide combines automations that uses both Azure PowerShell Az modules as well as Azure CLI, however both of them can and will be run from a PowerShell window.**
+  > **NOTE: This guide combines automations that uses both Azure PowerShell Az modules as well as Azure CLI, however both of them can and will be run from a PowerShell window.**

-  * [Install or update Azure CLI to version 2.25.0 and above](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+  * [Install or update Azure CLI to version 2.25.0 and above](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
 Use the below command to check your current installed version.

   ```shell
   az --version